Oil production boosts government income in New Mexico, as legislators build savings ‘bridge’

 Democratic Gov. Michelle Lujan Grisham in April signed off on refundable credits of up to $600 per child, a tax break for health care providers and new incentives for the film industry.
 But she vetoed an array of tax cuts and credits to safeguard state finances.

 The governor said Wednesday in a statement that a robust state income forecast “proves that what we are doing in New Mexico’s economy is working.”
-Lujan Grisham described her support for “meaningful and long-lasting investments” without offering further details about budget priorities for next year.
+Lujan Grisham also described her support for “meaningful and long-lasting investments” without offering further details about budget priorities for next year.